4nd3r/runweb/README.md

 run website like an app

 positional arguments:
-  URL         first URL is initial, others are permitted when navigating
+  URL         first URL is initial, other (hosts) are permitted when navigating

 options:
   -h, --help  show this help message and exit